top of page

 Samoa House building

-Samoa House was built with funds raised by the Samoa House Appeal Fund and opened in 1979.
+Samoa House was built with funds raised by the Samoa House Appeal Fund and opened in 1978.
 The site includes the first fale built outside of Samoa and previously housed the Samoan consulate alongside community spaces and offices.
-The Consulate-General relocated to Fale O Samoa in Mangere in 2016.
+The Consulate-General relocated to Mangere in 2016.
 The consulate lease spaces within Samoa House to a variety of private and public spaces.

 About